 A good home learning programme helps pupils to develop the skills and attitudes that they will need for successful lifelong learning.
 Homework enables pupils to develop independence in their learning and provides parents with an opportunity to take part in their children’s education.
 Our Home Learning Policy sets out our guidelines and expectations and the support that we offer in ensuring that our policy is effective and has impact upon pupil progress.

 Parent Meetings and Pupil Progress Reports

 In the Autumn term all parents will have the opportunity to attend the first meeting with their child’s class teacher.
 The purpose of this meeting is to discuss how the child has settled into the new school year, see how they are comparing against the Age Related Expectations and to share any concerns that may have arisen.
 These meetings are compulsory, and you will get a short written report with some targets that you can work on at home.
 In the Spring and Summer terms we will also give you an appointment and you will receive a short written update in the Spring.
 At the end of the academic year in the Summer, you will receive a more detailed report telling you about your child’s performance in all areas of the curriculum.
-If your child has additional needs, the SENCo, Michael Riddle may have had some contact and/or meetings.
+If your child has additional needs, the SENCo, Jennie Diss may have had some contact and/or meetings.